qualuo/dijkstras-algorithm/README.md

 ### See it in action: https://qualuo.github.io/dijkstras-algorithm/

 Dijkstra's pathfinding algorithm implemented in Unity with C#.
 Graph consists of a weighted grid.
 Red is target, green is starting point.
 Node size indicates weight.
 Longer distance paths are darker, while short and easy paths are brighter.
 Black nodes are disconnected/impassable.
-New scenarios are continuously generated.
+New scenarios are procedurally generated.

-#### Why doesn't it stop when the first connection to the target is found?

-This is because the algorithm guarantees that the shortest path is found.
-The first connection is only tentative and may not be the shortest path considering there are other paths that could be shorter.
-The algorithm continues to the next unvisited node that is the shortest distance away from the starting point until finally the next shortest node is the target.

 ## Algorithm